 What the Cursing Stones Meant in Ireland

 In Ireland, cursing stones are generally associated with early ecclesiastical sites and involve the invoking of power by an early Christian saint.
 As part of the early Christian tradition, pilgrims would often go to these sites and recite a prayer while turning the stone clockwise.
-Or if they wanted to curse someone, they would turn the stone anti-clockwise (against the sun and other natural processes).
-There is absolutely no recognition in ancient literature of the irony of a Christian Saint (supposedly positive) using such an unchristian-like power for negative effect.
+Or, if they wanted to curse someone, they would turn the stone anti-clockwise (against the sun and other natural processes).

-From avoiding black cats and ladders to making the sign of the cross to ward off evil, the Irish have a long history of believing in the power of the supernatural.
+From avoiding black cats and walking under ladders to making the sign of the cross to ward off evil, the Irish have a long history of believing in the power of the supernatural.
 The people of Tory Island are no exception in the curious case of the sinking of the HMS Wasp ship.

 Tory’s history is full of mystical stories ranging from blessed clay that prevented rodents from living on the island to magic water fonts, secret charms, and enchanted stones.
 But most people believe the tales to be nothing more than folk legends, told as a throwaway comment to easily explain the inexplicable and amuse the masses.

 The Sinking of the HMS Wasp

 However, one tragic incident is still rumoured to be the result of an authentic Irish curse: The sinking of the HMS Wasp.

 The HMS Wasp was a Royal Navy gunboat built in 1880.
 It was mainly used to transport officials to and from the islands for lighthouse and fishery inspections, as well as other official duties.
 The boat was used to deliver a supply of seed potatoes donated by the Quakers to help the poor in Donegal and on Tory Island in 1883, so it had a mixed reputation with the people there.